lmammino/loige.co/src/content/posts/2026-04-19_writing-middlewares-for-rust-lambda-functions/index.md

 1. Cross-cutting concerns are everywhere.
 A single service often has ten or fifteen Lambda handlers, and each one needs the same five or six things (parse JWT, decode body, enforce schema, emit structured logs, add response headers).
-Without middleware, the temptation is to copy-paste it into every handler.
+Without middleware, the temptation is to copy-paste the same code into every handler.
 The day you need to change any of that, you'll have to carefully update files all around the project.
 2. Handlers stay readable.
-When business logic is not buried under a few hundreds lines of boilerplate, it becomes much easier to reason about, test, and review.
+When business logic is not buried under a few hundred lines of boilerplate, it becomes much easier to reason about, test, and review.

 On top of that, committing to the pattern turns every cross-cutting concern into a small, self-contained unit of **reusable**, **configurable**, and **testable** logic.
-For example, You write a JWT verifier middleware once, unit-test it in isolation (no Lambda, no API Gateway, no mocks), ship it, and then just plug it into every handler that needs it.
+For example, you write a JWT verifier middleware once, unit-test it in isolation (no Lambda, no API Gateway, no mocks), ship it, and then just plug it into every handler that needs it.
 Multiply that across every cross-cutting concern in your stack and the maintainability and quality